kellynlee/COPMP90018-Lhelper/README.md

 # L-Helper

-This is an andriod app to help on learning languages.
+This is an app to help on learning languages (can be exported for use on both Android and IOS phones).
-The app not only recognises words in the images and translates them but also set a study plan for the users and them to review the words based on the forgetting curve theory.
+The app not only recognises words in images or voices and shows the meaning but also set a study plan for the users and help them to review the words based on the forgetting curve theory.

 ## Main structure: